Accidents at Sea

 New York Lawyers Skilled in Admiralty Accident Cases

 Working on a seafaring vessel can be a dangerous job.
 A disastrous accident on a vessel can destroy a worker’s ability to earn a living, diminish his or her quality of life, and cause untimely death.
 For over a decade, the admiralty accident attorneys at the Law Offices of Michael H. Joseph have served New York individuals in Jones Act and commercial fishing claims, death at sea cases, and lawsuits involving pleasure boats.
 We provide results-oriented representation to professional mariners and others who were hurt at sea.
 Our clients come from Manhattan, the Bronx, Brooklyn, Queens, Staten Island, and the surrounding areas.
+Our New York City maritime accident lawyer is ready to serve you.
+Call (212) 858-0503 to speak with a skilled admiralty accident cases lawyer for a Free Consultation.

 Jones Act Claims